gautam1168/khadiya/content/posts/rollup-vue-3.md

       },
     ```

-8. And now just run the serve command and visit your browser on localhost to see the website
+8. And now just run the serve command and visit your browser on http://localhost:8080 to see the website
     ```sh { linenos=false }
       npm run serve
     ```